Barium swallow / meal / follow through

 How do I prepare for a barium swallow / meal / follow through?

 For your examination to be successful, your stomach and small intestine need to be empty.
-Therefore you will be asked not to eat or drink for several hours before your examination (usually from 10pm the night before); full instructions will be included with your appointment letter.
+Do not eat or drink for several hours before your examination (usually from 10pm the night before).
+Full instructions will be included with your appointment letter.

 If you are diabetic and have concerns about fasting, please contact your GP or diabetic nurse.